top of page

 CSRD: A guide to the Corporate Sustainability Reporting Directive

 Since January 1st, 2024, the Corporate Sustainability Reporting Directive (CSRD) has come into effect.
 This new regulation mandates companies to publish clear and comprehensive information on their environmental and societal impacts.
 The CSRD aims to enhance the quality, comparability, and consistency of non-financial information provided by companies, broadening the scope of affected businesses and introducing mandatory sustainability reporting requirements.
-More than just a mere obligation, the CSRD will encourage companies to rethink their development models and embrace a genuine culture of sustainability.

-Extra-financial reporting, also known as non-financial reporting, refers to the practice of disclosing information about a company's social, environmental, and ethical performance.
+Non-financial reporting, also known as non-financial reporting, refers to the practice of disclosing information about a company's social, environmental, and ethical performance.
 This type of reporting is becoming increasingly important as consumers, investors, and other stakeholders demand greater transparency and accountability from companies.

 Since 2014, European companies are required to include a non-financial statement in their annual management reports.
 This reporting obligation, the NFRD (Non Financial Reporting Directive), aims to inform the public and various stakeholders about the impact of the company's activities on the environment, the fight against corruption and the respect of human rights.
-French law transposed this European directive in 2017, with the introduction of the DPEF, extra-financial performance declaration.
-However, the extra-financial reporting provided as a result of these measures has revealed the shortcomings of the first directives: unreliable and difficult to compare, they do not meet Europe's ambitions in terms of environmental and social responsibility.
+French law transposed this European directive in 2017, with the introduction of the DPEF.
+However, the non-financial reporting provided as a result of these measures has revealed the shortcomings of the first directives: unreliable and difficult to compare, they do not meet Europe's ambitions in terms of environmental and social responsibility.
 The CSRD (Corporate Sustainability Reporting Directive), is a new reporting tool that will replace the NFRD, extending its scope and strengthening its requirements.

 What is the Corporate Sustainability Reporting Directive (CSRD)?